Bleiburg repatriations: Coverage and aftermath

 The events in the aftermath of the war were censored in Yugoslavia.
 Mass graves were concealed or destroyed, in accordance with an order by the Federal Ministry of Interior Affairs from 18 May 1945.
 Relatives of the victims faced persecution and were treated as second class groups.
 Until the 1950s, there were strict border controls in Yugoslavia, but tens of thousands of people emigrated illegally.

-The government of Josip Tito put forward a sanitized version of events that glorified the communist cause.

 It was not possible to visit the graves located in Yugoslavia, so Bleiburg in Austria became the main location where political emigrants, survivors, or families of the victims could gather and hold a commemoration.
 The first commemoration on the fields of Bleiburg was in 1952 on All Saints' Day.
-Since then, the Bleiburg Honorary Guard (Počasni bleiburški vod), an association founded by Croatian emigrants, organized an annual commemorative event, together with the Catholic Church in Carinthia.
+Since then, the Bleiburg Honorary Guard (Počasni bleiburški vod), an association founded by former members of the Ustaše, organized an annual commemorative event, together with the Catholic Church in Carinthia.
 The Yugoslav consulate in Klagenfurt sent diplomatic protests to the Austrian government, but the commemorations were never banned by Austria.
 The commemoration was seen as a provocation by Yugoslavia.
 Prohibited Croatian symbols were openly displayed and it drew attention to postwar killings which the Yugoslav authorities denied.
 The Bleiburg events were also used as a tool for historical revisionism and the focus of collective resentment by the remainder of the Ustaše and their supporters.
 The number of victims was artificially inflated.